 My first call of duty as the tooth fairy snuck up on me last week.
 Sure, my kid was four months past his seventh birthday.
 Yes, I had interviewed other moms about how to honor this tradition for our new book, Stuff Every Mom Should Know.
-But no, I was not prepared.
+But no, I did not have any tooth fairy ideas and simply was not prepared.
 (And no, this topic did not make it into the book.)

 2. Gold coins.
 The tooth fairy at my house did manage to dig up one of these babies to go along with some dollar bills.
 In my super mom fantasy life, however, these are the trademark currency of the tooth fairy; she never leaves paper money.

 3. A special tooth fairy pillow, pouch or pocket.Â The thing I like about the tooth fairy pocket is that it makes it easy for the “tooth fairy” to get to the tooth and swap it out for money.
 There is nothing worse than searching for a tooth that falls behind the bed in the middle of the night.
 This first one is literally by Martha Stewart.
 The second one is from etsyÂ and hangs on the door which is so convenient.

 4. Visible evidence.
 My friend Julie told me that at her house the tooth fairy leaves a trace of glitter from the tooth to the window through which she escapes.
 Magic!
 I googled and learned that others do this too. (photo source.)
 Some families have the child leave his or her tooth in a glass of water.
 In the morning, the water has changed colors and been enhanced with glitter.

 5. Non-cash gifts.
 Select pixies leave a new toothbrush and toothpaste.
 Cute!
 Must leave money too, though, because the kids at school will talk.

 Do you have any tooth loss traditions?

 - The Best 20 Stay at Home Mom Jobs in 2023! - August 9, 2023